 - They’re quick to make and way healthier than store bought snacks

-- They’re cheaper than buying protein bars
+- They’re cheaper than buying protein bars and homemade protein bars are the perfect quick breakfast or post workout snack

 - Easy to customize using different protein powder, sweeteners and toppings